facebook/relay/website/docs/guided-tour/list-data/updating-connections.md

 For all of these directives, they will be executed in the following order within the mutation or subscription, as per the [order of execution of updates](../../updating-data/graphql-mutations/#order-of-execution-of-updater-functions):

-* When the mutation is initiated, after the optimistic response is handled, and after the optimistic updater function is executed, the `@prependEdge` and `@appendEdge` directives wills be applied to the optimistic response.
+* When the mutation is initiated, after the optimistic response is handled, and after the optimistic updater function is executed, the `@prependEdge`, `@appendEdge`, `@prependNode`, and `@appendNode` directives will be applied to the optimistic response.
-* If the mutation succeeds, after the data from the network response is merged with the existing values in the store, and after the updater function is executed, the `@prependEdge` and `@appendEdge` directives will be applied to the data in the network response.
+* If the mutation succeeds, after the data from the network response is merged with the existing values in the store, and after the updater function is executed, the `@prependEdge`, `@appendEdge`, `@prependNode`, and `@appendNode` directives will be applied to the data in the network response.
-* If the mutation failed, the updates from processing the `@prependEdge` and `@appendEdge` directives will be rolled back.
+* If the mutation failed, the updates from processing the `@prependEdge`, `@appendEdge`, `@prependNode`, and `@appendNode` directives will be rolled back.

 ### Manually adding edges